 Dr Cat Scott

-- Position: University Academic Fellow in Biosphere-Climate Interactions
+- Position: NERC Independent Research Fellow & University Academic Fellow in Biosphere-Climate Interactions

-- Areas of expertise: biosphere-atmosphere interactions; secondary organic aerosol; natural aerosol; aerosol-climate interactions; land-use change
+- Areas of expertise: biosphere-atmosphere interactions; land-use change; forests; secondary organic aerosol; natural aerosol; aerosol-climate interactions

 - Email: C.E.Scott@leeds.ac.uk

 - Website: catscott.org | Leeds Ecosystem, Atmosphere & Forest (LEAF) centre | Twitter | LinkedIn | Googlescholar | ORCID

 I am Director of the Leeds Ecosystem, Atmosphere and Forest (LEAF) centre.
 LEAF aims to bring together anyone working on forests or other vegetation related research from various faculties within University, and make this research more accessible its end-users.
 LEAF also works with external partners such as charities, local authorities and media organisations on collaborative projects.
-With Prof Dominick Spracklen, I manage a specific team of researchers funded by the United Bank of Carbon to work on projects that link science with policy and action on trees and forests.
+With Prof Dominick Spracklen, I manage a specific team of researchers funded by UBoC to work on projects that link science with policy and action on trees and forests.

 I am a STEM Ambassador and was a University of Leeds Engagement Excellence Fellow (2016-2017).
 I was the academic lead on the Trees Investigation, part of the BBC’s Terrific Scientific nationwide primary school science campaign (2017) and won the Climate Change zone of "I'm a Scientist Get Me Out of Here!"
 (2016).